brand photograpy

 In all my years as a marketer, I’ve always worked with visual assets in one way or another - whether by adding mood boards to my creative briefs in my agency days or by managing entire asset libraries at Microsoft, my job has always involved making an impact on the visual work.

 But until BBC moved me to LA from Vermont, I hadn’t had much professional experience actually creating the content I was strategizing for.
-Sure, I could take a decent photo and I thought I had a good eye, but that didn’t totally prepare me for the learning curve that was becoming my company’s go-to internal photorapher.
+Sure, I could take a decent photo and I thought I had a good eye, but that didn’t totally prepare me for the learning curve that was becoming my company’s go-to internal photographer.

 I’ve planned, tinkered, produced, published, failed and succeeded in all my efforts.
 This page is dedicated to some of my favorites.